meraki/dashboard-api-go/client/docs/ConfigTemplatesApi.md

 > []GetOrganizationConfigTemplateSwitchProfilePorts200ResponseInner GetOrganizationConfigTemplateSwitchProfilePorts(ctx, organizationId, configTemplateId, profileId).Execute()

-Return all the ports of a switch profile
+Return all the ports of a switch template